reficul0/reficul0/README.md

 ### Hi there <a><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>
 This is the place where I opensource stuff and break things :rofl:

-- 💬 Ask me about anything related to С++ or stl/boost
+- 💬 Ask me about anything related to С++(stl/boost, multithreading)
 - 📫 How to reach me: [@reficul0](https://vk.com/reficul0)